 Supplementing with testosterone can boost desire (AKA increased sex drive and libido) as well as pleasure and intensity during sex.

-In fact, many women who apply the testosterone transdermally (on their skin elsewhere) don't always get the added benefit of increased libido until they apply it vaginally.
+Many women who apply testosterone transdermally (on their skin elsewhere) don’t always get the added benefit of increased libido until they apply it vaginally.

 #5.
 More Energy

 Many women do experience increased energy while supplementing with testosterone, but this is more of a subjective response to the treatment.